smogon/pokemon-showdown/CONTRIBUTING.md

 ES5 and ES6
 ------------------------------------------------------------------------

-In general, use modern features only if they're supported in Node 4 and reasonably performant.
+In general, use modern features only if they're supported in Node 4 and reasonably performant in the latest version of Node.

 - **let, const: ALWAYS** - Supported in Node 4+, good performance.